JackWhiteGit/HDESDK_Java_proj/README.md

 Minimum Android version: API level 24 (Nougat / 7.0)

-## What is the Support SDK?
+## What is the HelpDeskEddy SDK?
-The Support SDK helps you add the following features to your app:
+The HelpDeskEddy SDK helps you add the following features to your app:

 Show Knowledge Base content<br/>
 Show available departments<br/>